corning-incorporated/citam/README.md

 > Note: If you plan on making changes to the code, we recommend installing as follows instead:
   `$ pip install -e .`

-With the engine and CLI installed, you are ready to run simulations.
-To check that the installation was successful please run:
+After a successful installation, you are ready to ingest your facilities and run simulations for them.
+To check that the installation was successful, please run:

 `$ citam -h`